pdzaffina/devops_learning_path/Book_Study_The_Phoenix_Project.md

 #### Chapter 14
 * Business holds IT resposible for finding solutions not just saying no.
   >> “I need the business to tell me it’s no longer being held hostage by you IT guys.
 This has been the running complaint the entire time I’ve been CEO.
 IT is in the way of every major initiative.
 Meanwhile, our competitors pull away from us, leaving us in the dust.
 Dammit, we can’t even take a crap without IT being in the way.”
+* Marketing Access Database program
+  >> a combination of the need to deliver needed features to market, forcing us to take shortcuts, which are causing ever-worsening deployments.
+* Post Phoenix party

 #### Chapter 15
+* Change control process prevented disaster
+* Fourth category of work is "Unplanned Work"
+  1. Business projects
+  2. IT projects
+  3. Change control
+  4. Unplanned work

 #### Chapter 16